kmccarthy/nextBusA/README.md

 nextBusA
 ========

-Ottawa OCTranspo: when is you next bux
+Ottawa OCTranspo: when is you next bus.